Billons007/CTF_Writeups/HTB_Cyber_Apocalypse_CTF_2025/writeup_part3_gateway.md

 ### Second Loop

+> **WARNING: Before you reading this part, please understand: This part is likely based on incorrect assumptions!**

 Next is the second loop.
 The pseudocode from IDA is the same incorrectly analyzed code as the first loop's assignment:

 ```c